 - 2 tbsp of Oil

 - Score the outside fat layer of your leg of lamb.
 In a blender, mix the ingredients for the Herb Marinade until smooth.
 Place your leg of lamb into a food safe bowl and pour marinade over top.
 Place in the fridge to marinate for at least 4 hours but ideally overnight.
-Rotate the leg of lamb every 4-6 hours to marinate evenly.

 - Using a butcher’s hook, hook the leg of lamb.
 Secure the leg to your hanging device with the bone side facing up and with a cast iron skillet underneath to catch fat drippings.
 Let cook for 1 hour in order to brown.
 Rotate the leg of lamb around to cook for another hour in order to brown.
 Once fully browned, continue cooking in 30 minute intervals before rotating.
 Baste the lamb with the dripping throughout the cook for additional moisture.
 Cook the leg of lamb until the internal temperature reads 145F.
 Keep adding wood to maintain temperature.